 Remaining Need = $ 5,000

 Note: Cost of Attendance for a school is not a bill that you or your parent(s) will need to pay for school.
 This is simply a school generated budget based on what we determine it would cost for a potential student to support themselves, while going to school, for a 9-months Academic year period.
 The only costs that you are directly responsible for paying for school would be what we consider "Institutional Costs" (Tuition, Books & Fees).
 All other budget items in the cost of Attendance will vary based on your specific circumstances.

 How are Student Budgets Established?

-In order to treat all students equally, standardized budgets have been established and are applied to all applicants.
-This means that all students with similar circumstances will receive the same allowance for registration fees, books, supplies, rent, food, transportation, and personal expenses, .
+In order to promote equity and inclusion amongst our student populations, budgets have been established and are applied to all applicants.
+This means that all students with similar circumstances will receive the same allowance for registration fees, books, supplies, rent, food, transportation, and personal expenses, regardless of being a financial aid recipient or not.
 Exceptions may be made to the budget in cases where special need can be shown and documented.

 |Books and Supplies||$1,080||$1,080|